Fort Vijfhuizen

 View of the fort from above, taken from the information board in front of the complex.
 The ringvaart is visible in the lower right-hand corner.

 Fort Vijfhuizen is one of forty-two forts in the Defense Line of Amsterdam (Dutch: stelling van Amsterdam), a World Heritage Site.
 It is located in the town of Vijfhuizen on the ringvaart which surrounds the Haarlemmermeer polder.
 The main fort is currently maintained by a charitable foundation called Kunstfort Vijfhuizen which leases space for twelve artist studios and a restaurant.

+The fort is now a center for artistic experiment and a development site for scenarios for peaceful futures, focusing on the intersection of military heritage and ecology.

+Kunstfort Vijfhuizen hosts a contemporary art program that utilizes the fort's distinctive historical and architectural setting.
+Exhibitions have included solo presentations such as Rachel de Joodes Flat Nature / Surface Bodies (2017) and Daan Roosegaardes temporary light monument Levenslicht (2020), as well as Folkert de Jongs theatrical show The Hero, the Villain, and the Truth (2024).
+The fort's programming also includes group shows that engage with key art historical figures, such as The Prophecy of Bees (2016), which featured Joseph Beuys among others in a reflection on ecological philosophy.
+The group show Shame of the Shuffled Cards (2025) presented the installation Elite Exodus by the Swedish-German brothers Christoph Mügge and Sebastian Mügge, a work about an elite survival bunker that critiques the ethics of privilege and protection.

 The fort is situated on a hill surrounded by a moat and accessible during opening hours.
 It was built in 1889 and 1890 with sand taken from the excavations for a new sluice-gate complex in IJmuiden.
 On 3 May 1943 an American Ventura bomber crashed into the moat.

 South of this fort, also along the ringvaart, is the first fore position of the fort, currently part of a golf course.
 A bit further south is yet another fore position at fort Cruquius, just south of the Cruquius Museum.